|

 Complementary Services

-Individual Retirement Accounts: Both have IRAs, but Interactive Brokers has more IRA options and no closing fee.
+Individual Retirement Accounts: Both firms offer IRAs.
+Interactive Brokers has more IRA types and does not charge a closeout fee.
 J.P.
-Morgan Investing does charge a closeout fee.
+Morgan Investing does.

-Automatic Mutual Fund Investing: Only at J.P.
+Automatic Mutual Fund Investing: Available only through a brokerage account at J.P.
 Morgan Investing.

-Initial Public Offerings: Not offered at either firm.
+Initial Public Offerings: Not available at either broker.

-Dividend Reinvestment Plan: Both let you reinvest dividends in stocks.
-At Interactive Brokers, DRIP can’t be used for ETFs, but you can use it at J.P.
+Dividend Reinvestment Plan: Both firms offer DRIP for stocks.
+At Interactive Brokers, DRIP cannot be enabled for ETFs, but it can be enabled at J.P.
 Morgan Investing.

 Winner: Interactive Brokers